Most of Dan Ford's books are available in digital editions; click

 in New Zealand

-For the next several years, Whitehead flew as an airline pilot and barnstormer in New Zealand, then as bush pilot in New Guinea.
+For the next several years, Whitehead flew as an airline pilot and barnstormer in New Zealand and as bush pilot in New Guinea.
 In 1937, he went to China to join the 14th Volunteer Bombardment Squadron, which Claire Chennault was tasked with organizing with foreign pilots and Chinese gunners and bombardiers to counter the Japanese invasion that began in September that year.
-He was flight checked by Julius Barr and made some flights in the Vultee V-11.
-The photo at top may show him at Nanchang or Hankou, where Claire Chennault was trying to straighten out the 14th Squadron in December 1937.
-Whitehead was detached from the squadron until it became operational, and instead he and some of the French pilots were assigned to the 5th Pursuit Group to fly Curtiss Hawk III fighters.
-During combat over Hankou on December 14, he was shot severely wounded and forced to bail out.
+Whitehead was flight checked by Julius Barr and made some flights in the Vultee V-11.
+He was then sent to join a group of French and German mercenaries flying Curtiss Hawk III fighter-bombers for the 5th Pursuit Group at Nanchang.
+During combat over Hankou on December 14, he was severely wounded and forced to bail out.
 Chennault wrote in his diary that evening:

 'Poivre and Whitehead arrived 11:00 AM.
 Combat with Japs about 12:30.
 Poivre killed fighting three Dewoitines [Mitsubishi A5M 'Claude' open-cockpit fighters], Whitehead shot down.
 Two Ch[inese] pilots killed.
 Damn the luck.
 Russians sought safety in flight.'

-But ah! there was also a Raymond G. Whitehead in Bethlehem, Georgia, who likewise had served with the CAF and the AVG, and who left behind that photograph of the long-nosed gent in a fifty-mission cap with Chinese insignia.
-(His middle name, however, was Glen and not Galbraith.)
+Ray Whitehead, CAF But that leaves the Raymond G. Whitehead of Bethlehem, Georgia, who claimed to have flown for Chennault in China, and who left behind this photo of a long-nosed gent in a fifty-mission cap with Chinese insignia.
+His middle name, however, was Glen and not Galbraith.
 I find two Raymond Whiteheads from Georgia in the Social Security death register, with the most likely candidate born in 1909 and died in 1983.
-Obviously the man in Hong Kong and the one in Georgia weren't the same, but how was it that they claimed the same personal history and had the photographs to back it up?
+Obviously he wasn't the same individual as the Hong Kong journalist, but how was it that he claimed the same personal history and had a photograph that seemed to back it up?
+Was he just another Flying Tiger wannabe, and indeed was Whitehead his real name?

-Update: I've had email from David Mursch, who encountered Ray Whitehead (the Georgian, not the Kiwi) as an instructor in weather forecasting at Chanute AFB in Illinois in 1970.
-He remembers Whitehead as a warrant officer who--yes!--told stories about the Flying Tigers.
+After I first wrote about this puzzle, I had email from David Mursch, who'd known Ray Whitehead (the Georgian, not the Kiwi) as an instructor in weather forecasting at Chanute AFB in Illinois in 1970.
+He remembered him as a warrant officer who--yes!--often told stories about the Flying Tigers.